|life span|| |

 That being said, there is a grooming shortcut.
 "From our experience, most customers keep them what they call a puppy cut, which is basically just a shorter hair coat," Henry says.
 "And that way they don't have to quite do that daily grooming like you would if you wanted the long flowing coat, like you would see like in a show dog."

-Like any small, active dog, the morkie doesn't need huge amounts of space, but they do need stimulation.
-Take them on one or two daily walks, play tug of war, or play fetch with them.
-Morkies with a particularly Yorkshire terrier personality may also enjoy dog sports like obedience or agility.
+Like any small, active dog, the Morkie doesn't need huge amounts of space, but she does need stimulation.
+Take her on one or two daily walks, play tug of war, or play fetch with her.
+Morkies with a particularly Yorkshire terrier-leaning personality may also enjoy dog sports such as obedience or agility.

-Because the morkie does tend to attach very closely to their people (or often, one person), it can be helpful to prepare for some separation anxiety.
-Bloom recommends teaching them in small increments: "For a dog where you're particularly concerned that they might have home alone issues, start training them right away that small periods of time away from you are okay," she says.
+Because the Morkie does tend to attach very closely to her people (or often, one person), it can be helpful to prepare for some separation anxiety.
+Bloom recommends teaching her in small increments: "For a dog where you're particularly concerned that they might have home alone issues, start training them right away that small periods of time away from you are okay," she says.
 Start by showing them that 30 seconds out of sight is okay, then a minute, and gradually work your way up.

-Mixed breeds have been around as long as there have been breeds, but it was around the 1980s and 1990s that "designer dogs"—specific mixes between two popular breeds—really got going.
-Anecdotally, breeders and trainers say the morkie has become especially popular within the last decade or so.
-Morkies are sometimes also called the “morkshire terrier."
+Mixed breeds have been around as long as there have been dogs, but it was around the 1980s and 1990s that "designer dogs"—specific mixes between two popular breeds—really gained popularity.
+Anecdotally, breeders and trainers say the Morkie has become especially popular within the last decade or so.
+Morkies are sometimes also called the "Morkshire terrier."

-Despite the relative newness of the morkie, their parents' heritage goes way, way back.
-The Maltese is actually an ancient breed dating back to pre-Greek times, when the island of Malta was ruled by the Phoenecians.
-Aristotle even referred to the dog as “perfectly proportioned.”
+Despite the relative newness of the Morkie, their parents' heritage goes way, way back.
+The Maltese is actually an ancient breed dating back to pre-Greek times when the island of Malta was ruled by the Phoenecians.
+Aristotle even referred to the dog as "perfect in its small size."
 The Maltese was a popular lap dog and companion to the Roman aristocracy.
 After the fall of Rome, Chinese breeders kept the Maltese from going extinct.
-They added a few refining features, and by the time the Maltese returned to Europe, it became hugely popular at dog shows and amongst the gentry.
+They added a few refining features, and by the time the Maltese returned to Europe, they became hugely popular at dog shows and amongst the gentry.

-Meanwhile, the Yorkshire terrier was developed in (yep) Yorkshire, England, during the 1800s by Scottish weavers who moved to northern England.
-They were originally bred to hunt down rodents and were prized for their tenacity and ability to wriggle into tight spaces.
+Meanwhile, the Yorkshire terrier was developed in (you guessed it) Yorkshire, England, during the 1800s by Scottish weavers who moved to northern England.
+They were originally bred to hunt down rodents and were prized for their tenacity and ability to wriggle into tight spaces, according to the Yorkie Info Center.
 In the late 1800s, as the Yorkie started to be shown in dog shows, it became a popular fashion accessory as a lady's lapdog.
-The Yorkshire terrier was brought to the United States and recognized by the American Kennel Club in 1885.
+The Yorkshire terrier was brought to the U.S. and recognized by the American Kennel Club in 1885.